CartoDB/documentation/app/content/carto-user-manual/maps/map-styles.md

 ### STROKE WIDTH

-This feature allows you to change the thickness of lines, or assign a width based on a field from your dataset(s).
+This feature allows you to change the thickness of lines, or to assign a width based on a field from your data sources.
 You can change the predefined stroke width using the *width slider* or by directly inputting the stroke size in the *text input*.

 You can explore additional stroke width features by clicking the *three dots* icon:

 ![Map style stroke width additional features](/img/cloud-native-workspace/maps/map_style_stroke_width_features.png)

-- **Stroke width based on**: When styling maps, you can assign stroke width based on a field from your dataset(s).
+- **Stroke width based on**: when styling maps, you can assign stroke width based on a field from your dataset(s).

     1. Click the *Stroke based on* button.
 Select a field from your dataset to style your layer.
 In this example, we style our layer stroke based on the "population" field.